 With separate sections by various experts, this book offers a nice overview of canine behavioural biology.
 Sections focus on dog evolution and development, basic behaviour and assessment, prevention and treatment of common companion dog behaviour problems.

-Serpell (1995) The Domestic Dog: Its Evolution, Behaviour and Interactions with People
+The Domestic Dog: Its Evolution, Behaviour and Interactions with People edited by Serpell

 An early publication pulling together research into dog behaviour, cognition and evolution.
 The book dispells many myths and stereotypes about our canine friends and includes sections on dog origins, behaviour and behaviour problems as well as human-dog interactions.
 A comprehensive overview, rooted in scientific evidence.
 Keep a lookout for the second edition!